jamesburton/passwordless/README.md

 ## TODO

+* Add GDPR fields
+	* Include GDPR option (config?)
+	* With GDPR enabled, require confirmation of GDPR to enable access
+		* Add first GDPR confirmation email (create no record)
+		* Provide ConfirmGDPR endpoint to confirm and send initial details
+* Consider temporary/persistent login options (varied links, additional temporary tokens, etc.)
+* Consider data access permissions (by field?) and filtered user profile access accordingly.
+* Add basic profile fields
+	* Name
+	* ImageUrl
+	* Company
+	* ?TwitterId
+	* ?FacebookId
+	* ?GoogleId
+	* ?MicrosoftId
-* Add Continous Integration deployment notes
+* Add Continuous Integration deployment notes
+	* Visual Studio
+	* CLI (PowerShell)
 * Add C# Library
 * Add C# Library Usage
 	* ASP.NET Core Usage
 	* Blazor Usage
 * Add JS Library
+* Add JS Library Usage
 	* Use client-side
 	* Use within node back-end
 	* MST Helper types/middleware
+* Multi-tenancy
+	* Application registration, application tokens, per-application user tokens (and short codes?)
+	* Roles
+		* Premium feature (possibly with free "Admin" role for all?)
 ## Summary

 We now have an API to generate passwordless tokens and codes, a method to accept and email and short code to get a token back, and methods to get the user either by token (GetUser) or by id (GetUserById).
 The user can either save a token as their full access credentials, or this could be hidden and the user would simply enter the short-code and let the server fetch the token from that and their email address.

-The full project is available at (https://github.com/jamesburton/passwordless.git)[https://github.com/jamesburton/passwordless.git]
+The full project is available at [https://github.com/jamesburton/passwordless.git](https://github.com/jamesburton/passwordless.git)